aragon/hack/docs-internal/github-guide.md

 ![](/docs/assets/github-guide/gh-17.png)

 Say we want to make a grammatical change to the paragraph we added.
-Specifically, we want to separate the two clauses below with a colon instead of a full stop.
+For example, say we want to separate the two clauses below with a colon instead of a full stop.

 > You can think of Aragon as providing the lego pieces to allow people (like you) to build the next generation of human **organizations: Organizations** that can be spun up instantly, that can't be shut down by governments, that are resistant to internet censorship, and that allow small groups of people to collaborate effectively.